 Even talented students produce papers that underperform their potential.
-Writing mistakes—some obvious, others subtle—undermine arguments, distract readers, and suggest carelessness that damages credibility.
+Writing mistakes — some obvious, others subtle — undermine arguments, distract readers, and suggest carelessness that damages credibility.
+The good news: most academic writing problems follow predictable patterns.

 Structural Mistakes That Weaken Arguments